Alanik/dzieuo.js/README.md

       hide_horizontal_paging_when_single_column: true
     });
 ```
+## Styling

+All styles for the plugin are found in dzieuo.css file.

+**Important:** *If you plan to override default options `'prev_arrow_content'` and `'next_arrow_content'` with paths to your custom horizontal arrow images then make sure you set the proper height in css for `#dzPrevArrow` and `#dzNextArrow`.
+Height of these containers should be the same as the height of the image.*

 ## Events

 Dzieuo provides five events that allow us to process our own custom logic at the beginning and at the end of a slide animation.